 The schutztruppe (protective troops) chose Windhoek as their outpost, because of its strategic location between warring Namas in the south and Hereros in the north and because of the springs in the area.
 These are only two noteworthy periods in the complicated and fascinating history of Windhoek, and Namibia as a whole – a history that entails far more complexity and conflict than its prominent German era belies.

-The easiest way to get to Windhoek is to fly to Hosea Kutako International Airport, about 40km outside of the city.
+By air - The easiest way to get to Windhoek is to fly to Hosea Kutako International Airport, about 40 km outside of the city.
 Regular international flights connect Windhoek with Johannesburg and Cape Town in South Africa, Frankfurt in Germany, Maun in Botswana, Victoria Falls in Zimbabwe and Luanda in Angola.
-Chartered and scheduled domestic flights are routed via the Eros Airport, 5km from the city, linking Windhoek with destinations like Swakopmund, Etosha, Rundu and Katima Mulilo.
+Chartered and scheduled domestic flights are routed via the Eros Airport, 5 km from the city, linking Windhoek with destinations like Swakopmund, Etosha, Rundu and Katima Mulilo.

-There are also train, bus and minibus taxi services to and from Windhoek, with the most popular route running between the capital and Swakopmund.
-Some of the longest drives for those looking for an endurance challenge, include minibus taxi rides from Cape Town or coach bus trips from Johannesburg or Livingstone in Zambia.
+Other options - There are also train, bus and minibus taxi services to and from Windhoek, with the most popular route running between the capital and Swakopmund.
+Some of the longest drives for those looking for an endurance challenge include minibus taxi rides from Cape Town or coach bus trips from Johannesburg or Livingstone in Zambia.